DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Fixed maven cache bug
 - updated entities, dto's and responses that used Lombok, and changed all to use manual
 - Added new feature and created endpoint for getting all comments
+- Added new feature and created endpoint for updating a comment by id
+- Added new feature and created endpoint for deleting a comment by id